Most Aggressive States Against the Coronavirus

 Note: This metric measures the presence or absence of an advisory statewide curfew in order to minimize coronavirus spread.

-Note: This metric measures the presence or absence of mandatory quarantine policies in a state.
+Note: This metric measures the presence or absence of mandatory quarantine policies in a state and exemptions.

-Note: This binary metric measures the presence or absence of state freeze on evictions, foreclosures or utility bill collections by state.
+Note: This binary metric measures the presence or absence of state protective measures against evictions and utility terminations as a response to the COVID-19 pandemic.

 Note: This metric measures the presence or absence of state legislation responding to COVID-19 by state.